abpframework/abp/docs/en/studio/cli.md

 ### add-source

 Downloads the source code of a module and replaces package references with project references.
-This command only works if your ABP Commercial License has source-code access, or if source-code of the target module is free to all type of ABP Commercial Licenses.
+This command only works if your ABP License has source-code access, or if source-code of the target module is free to all type of ABP Licenses.

 ````bash
 abpc add-source <module-name> [options]